psibm/heart-library/docs/source/tutorials/drone_tutorial/drone_tutorial-3.md

 ## Defending the Model

 The first defense method Amelia will use is **JPEG compression**.
 JPEG compression can help to defend against adversarial attacks by "compressing away" visually imperceptible pixel manipulations that are often used in adversarial attacks.
-This makes these types of attacks less effective when the image is fed into a classification model.
+This makes these types of attacks less effective when the image is fed into an object detector.

 ```python
 preprocessing_defense = JpegCompression(clip_values=(0,1),